eltociear/xgen-timeseries/README.md

 ## Your own Model architecture for forecasting or Energy Dissagregation

-XGen provides you the possibility to define your own neural networks within the VAE models.
+XGen provides you the possibility to define your own neural networks within the generative models.
 For instance, say you want to train a Wassertstein AE with a specific encoder and decoder, you can do the following:

 ```python
        from XGen.models.nn import BaseEncoder, BaseDecoder